joshhaug/ciliora-secunda-shell/README.md

 ####Compatibility

-The latest version of this theme is on the master branch, and it supports gnome-shell `3.20`.
+The latest version of this theme is on the master branch, and it supports gnome-shell `3.20` and `3.22`.

 For older versions, check the available [releases](../../releases).